News and insights Blog What happens after signing a PPA?

 Hence, off-takers are usually left with a mismatch between the volume of EACs they receive and the reality of their electricity usage.
 This is especially true for pay-as-produced PPAs, which commit the off-taker to buying all the output from a given device.

 “Reality never matches forecasts perfectly,” says Preben Munch, Senior Director of Sales and Solutions at Ecohz.
 “This is not exclusive to PPAs.
 It can happen with other types of EAC purchases, too.
-Ecohz can help companies handle the discrepancy between expectations and reality and keep the flow of certificates in order.”
+Ecohz can help companies handle the difference between expectations and reality and keep the flow of certificates in order.”

 New policy and new reporting requirements